bniculea/beginning-programming/Session6/Session6.md

                 return 0;
             }
         ```
-3. Write a C program to check whether a given number is even or odd.
+3. Write a C++ program to check whether a given number is even or odd.
     - a) Input: 21
          Expecrted output: 21 is an odd number
     - b) Input 46